jscaltreto/circle-postman/README.md

-# Circle API Postman Collection
+# Circle API Postman Collections
-This is a postman collection covering the Circle API.
-See https://developers.circle.com for more details.
+This repository contains all collections that Circle provides within the [Postman Circle Workspace](https://www.postman.com/circle-solutions/workspace/circle-developers/overview).
+This includes a collection for General, Core, Payments, Payouts, and Accounts API.
+Within each of these collections are folders that are organized one to one with how we organize our [API References](https://developers.circle.com/reference/).

 ## Prerequisites
 [Postman](https://www.getpostman.com/downloads/)